Gun background checks smash records amid coronavirus fears

 Associated Press

-Gun background checks have spiked to record numbers in the past month amid concerns about safety during the coronavirus crisis.
-FBI figures show that March saw the most background checks since the system began in 1998.
-Gun dealers say Americans concerned about their safety have fueled long lines and runs on firearms and ammunition.
-Gun control advocates worry the surge will lead to greater gun violence, especially among first-time buyers who may not be able to get proper training.
+“We need to prepare for the increased risk of more firearms in untrained hands,” said David Chipman, a retired agent with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, who's now senior policy adviser with the Giffords gun control group.
+"If you didn't think you needed a gun prior to March of this year, you certainly don't need to rush out and get one now.”

+Last year already proved to be busy for the background check system, with a record 28.4 million conducted in 2019.
+That trend continued in January and February, with experts saying the numbers have been fueled by a typical concern among gun-rights supporters during a presidential election year - that a potential Democratic president would institute to greater restrictions.

 The soaring numbers come amid debate in cities and states about whether gun shops should be considered essential businesses that can remain open during stay-at-home orders meant to reduce the spread of the virus.
+Over the weekend, the Trump administration issued an advisory classifying firearms dealers as essential but did not mandate that states keep them open.

+The gun lobby has pushed back vigorously in places that determined federally licensed gun dealers are not essential during the outbreak and should close.
+The industry says the shops are critical to allowing Americans to exercise their constitutional rights.

+The Texas attorney general issued a legal opinion saying emergency orders shuttering gun shops are unconstitutional.
+That's in contrast to some cities, such as New Orleans, where the mayor has issued an emergency proclamation declaring the authority to restrict sales of firearms and ammunition.

 More News